Men & Motors: Launch

+The channel's provisional name at the time of GSkyB's creation in December 1995 was Granada Men & Motoring.

-From its launch, Men & Motors was only available with subscription television services and for its first two year on air, it shared space with Granada Plus and was on air each night from 11pm until 2am.
+From its launch, Men & Motors was only available with subscription television services and for its first two-year on air, it shared space with Granada Plus and was on air each night from 11pm until 2am.

 It was part of the original line-up (as a "primary channel") for ITV Digital, a Digital terrestrial television service part-owned by Granada.
 This saw its broadcast hours expand and it came on air at the earlier time of 9pm, with motors content before 11 pm, and adult content thereafter.

 When ONdigital closed, Men & Motors left DTT, and was then available only via satellite and cable.

 Presenters

-The channel really took off after the appointment of Gary Shoefield as director of programming.
-He quickly set about changing the presenters and the look and feel and took responsibility for both the acquisitions and the newly produced programmes.

-Shoefield brought Jordan (Katie Price) to the Adult part of the channel along with Jo Guest, Catherine McQueen, Mike Reid, Roy "Chubby" Brown, Garry Bushell and James Whale.
+Famous names who started at Men & Motors are split into two groups.
+On the more mature 'Men' side of the channel, presenters included Jordan (Katie Price), Jo Guest, Catherine McQueen, Mike Reid, Roy "Chubby" Brown, Garry Bushell and James Whale.

-Names that joined the Motors team included Gary Numan, Vanilla Ice, Ginny Buckley, Richard Hammond, John Inverdale, Foo Foo Lammar (in a section titled Hot Agony Aunt) and Princess Tamara.
-The channel saw huge growth under Shoefield's control, and Men and Motors became a household name until November 2004, when ITV acquired GSkyB and rebranded the ill-fated Plus as ITV3.
+On the 'Motors' side names included Gary Numan, Vanilla Ice, Ginny Buckley, Richard Hammond, John Inverdale, Foo Foo Lammar (in a section titled Hot Agony Aunt) and Princess Tamara.
+The channel initially saw some growth, and Men and Motors became a minor household name until November 2004, when ITV acquired GSkyB and rebranded the ill-fated Plus as ITV3.